bobbyconti/GifViewer/README.md

 4. Run the simulator

+> :warning: This app is not available on the App Store.

 ## :clap: Acknowledgements

-GifViewerApp is a project from the [Displaying API Data with Collection Views in Objective-C](https://teamtreehouse.com/library/displaying-api-data-with-collection-views-in-objectivec-2) course at [Treehouse](https://teamtreehouse.com).
+GifViewer is a project from the [Displaying API Data with Collection Views in Objective-C](https://teamtreehouse.com/library/displaying-api-data-with-collection-views-in-objectivec-2) course at [Treehouse](https://teamtreehouse.com).
 All custom code is my own, but rights to the original concept and base code are reserved by Treehouse.

-Interested in learning more about iOS Development, Swift or Objective-C?
+Interested in learning more about iOS Development?
 [Sign up today](http://referrals.trhou.se/bobbyconti1)!